 Maybe you want to tap into policy and legislation.
 Perhaps you’d rather play it safer and examine the tech side with its new apps, websites and digital learning options.
 Whatever your angle, local, national and even niche-consumer publications are a great place to search for content inspiration for a handful of reasons.

 The news is guaranteed to have more than enough content worth commenting on to create an endless stream of topic inspiration for education marketing.
 And because somewhere between 60 percent and 75 percent of people say their main source of current news is online, you have a guaranteed audience.
 When it comes to most-searched platforms, Facebook comes in first, and YouTube second, though the number of platforms out there to leverage is growing at an incredible rate.

-When you create content around current events, you have an opportunity to increase your own brand based on the thoughts and views of your corporation.
+When you create content focused around current and trending events, you have an opportunity to increase your own brand based on the thoughts and views of your corporation.
 If you have certain political beliefs you want to make known, this is a great way to call attention to them.
 Nike does an excellent job of positioning its brand within the consumer’s emotional state, not simply their need for shoes or sports gear.
 Their emotional advertising consistently follows trending topics, from the Women’s World Cup ad following their clinching win to Colin Kaepernick’s ad prior to the 2018 football season.
 Both ads created emotional responses and they played off of trending topics in the news.

 Keep in mind, however, politics can be messy.
 Choosing a side can harm your business just as much as it can help.
 Weigh all pros and cons before publishing anything with strong opinions, and be mindful of neutrality whenever possible.